GSA/Section508.gov/_pages/manage/2024-08-28-laws-policies-complaints-best-practices.md

 type: manage
 title: 'Best Practices For Establishing And Maintaining a Formal Section 508 Complaint Process'
 permalink: manage/laws-and-policies/section-508-complaints-best-practices/
+description: "Learn best practices for establishing and maintaining a formal Section 508 complaint process that is clear, accessible, and responsive for employees and the public."
 topic: Policy (policy)
 sub-topic: Accessibility Law and Policy
 audience: